OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

 Step 2.
 Create your On-premises cluster
 --------------------------------------------------------------------------------

-Check that you have your On-Premises provider created (if not, see above):
+Check that you have your On-Premises provider created (if not, the instruction for creating it can be found :ref:`here <onprem_provider>`):

 .. prompt:: bash $ auto